shabados/gurmukhi-utils/README.md

 # Gurmukhi Utils

-Utilities library for converting, analyzing, and testing Gurmukhi strings.
+Utility libraries for converting, analyzing, and testing Gurmukhi strings.

 ## WIP

 These libraries are a work in progress!
 Note that the API can change unexpectedly when upgrading.
-Libraries won't use [SemVer](https://semver.org/) properly until version 1.0.0.
+Libraries won't use [SemVer](https://semver.org/) properly until version 1.0.0 (or in the case of the JavaScript library until version 4.0.0).
 Please do not use for critical projects yet.

 **Progress**